adamaltmejd/swecov.se/content/projects/Elderly-Predictors.md

 ---
-title: "Predictors of COVID-19 outcomes among residents of Swedish long-term care facilities – a nationwide study of the year 2020"
+title: "Predictors of COVID-19 outcomes among residents of Swedish long-term care facilities—a nationwide study of the year 2020"
 date: 2023-02-08T10:49:16+01:00
 draft: false
 status: 'Published'